Iligan

 Iligan has a total land area of 813.37 km2, making it one of the 10 largest cities in the Philippines in terms of land area.
-Among the 33 highly urbanized cities of the Philippines, Iligan is the third-least dense, with a population density of 421 inhabitants per square kilometer, just behind Butuan and Puerto Princesa.
+Among the 33 highly urbanized cities of the Philippines, Iligan is the third-least dense, with a population density of 421 inhabitants per square kilometer, just behind Lucena and Puerto Princesa.

 Etymology

 The name Iligan is from the Higaunon (Lumad/Native of Iligan) word "Ilig" which means "to go downstream".
 However, some also claim that the name of Iligan was taken and inspired by the Higaunon term "iligan" or "ilijan", which means "fortress of defense", an appropriate term due to frequent attacks incurred by pirates as well as other Mindanao tribes.

 History

-Pre-Spanish colonial area
+Higaonon Manobo settlement of Bayug

-Iligan had its beginnings in the village of Bayug, four kilometers north of the present Poblacion.
-It was the earliest pre-Spanish settlement of native sea dwellers.
-In the later part of the 16th century, the inhabitants were subdued by the Visayan migrants from the island-nation called the Kedatuan of Dapitan, on Panglao island.
+Iligan was first settled by Higaonon Manobos on Bayug island, now in Barangay Hinaplanon, four kilometres north of the present city centre.
+It was a settlement of sea dwellers.

-In the accounts of Jesuit historian Francisco Combes, the Moluccan Sultan of Ternate invaded Panglao.
-This caused the Dapitans to flee in large numbers to a re-established Dapitan, Zamboanga del Norte.

-Spanish colonial era

-In Dapitan, the surviving Datu of Panglao Pagbuaya, received Legazpi's expedition in 1565.
-Later, Pagbuaya's son Manook was baptized Pedro Manuel Manook.
-Sometime afterward in by the end of the 16th century after 1565 Manook subdued the higaunon (animist) village of Bayug and turned it into one of the earliest Christian settlements in the country.
-Although the settlement survived other raids from other enemies, especially Muslims from Lanao, the early settlers and converts moved their settlement from Bayug to Iligan, which the Augustinian Recollects founded in 1609, thus establishing the oldest town in northern Mindanao.
+In Dapitan, Datu Pagbuaya of Panglao received the Spaniard Miguel Lopez de Legazpi's agents in 1565.
+Later, Pagbuaya's son Manooc was baptized as Don Pedro Manuel Manooc.
+Sometime afterward by the end of the 16th century, Manooc subdued the Higaonon Manobo settlement of Bayug and turned it into one of the earliest Christian settlements in the Philippines.